 Hands up if you don’t routinely experience bat-shit crazy stress on a daily basis.
-Mm, not many.
 Let’s face it; stress is here to stay.
 It’s become modern mankind’s constant companion.
 (And not in the wholesome way that Tonto was for the Lone Ranger.)
 In fact, it’s so prevalent today that those of us offering stress management programmes in the business world don’t talk about “work-life balance” anymore.
 These days work is life and vice versa.
 Fact, Kimosabi.

-There are three distinct areas we all need to consider if we’re looking to live beyond our middle-aged years with a shiny coat and a wag in our tails.
+There are three distinct areas we need to consider if we’re looking to live beyond our middle-aged years with a shiny coat and a wag in our tails.

 Change is hard